 There’s not much around Bronte that isn’t iconic.
 We’re talking the Bronte Gully (the dark underworld of every lost football ever), the Bronte coastal walk, the East’s most hectic kiosk in which your only order should ever be a Paddle Pop Cyclone, the age-old train loop (if you know, you know) and of course, the Bronte Baths.
 We’ll be honest, this saltwater rockpool attracts a manic crowd in summer and gets a good run on the flight path of every Eastern Suburbs drone, but should you rock up during the chilly months, this pool is a clear and quiet vision guaranteed to offer up some serious zen.

 South Curl Curl Rockpool

 If it’s more than a winter dip that you’re after (good on you), you’ll want to hit up South Curl Curl Rockpool.
 This exposed Olympic-sized pool (50-metres from start to finish) will add some serious mileage to your lap-odometer (but make sure you don a wetty) and features eight lanes and a dividing wall that dates back over a century.

 We know, we know.
-Coogee is a stealthy hoarder when it comes to keeping ocean pools around her coast (we’re looking at you Giles and Ross Jones) but Wylie’s Baths, if we had to choose, beats the lot.
+Coogee is a stealthy hoarder when it comes to amazing ocean pools (we’re looking at you Giles and Ross Jones) but Wylie’s Baths, if we had to choose, beats the lot.
 Founded by long-distance and underwater champion Henry Alexander back in 1907, this seaside pool was one of the first mixed-gender baths in Australia.
-These days this heritage-listed beauty houses a killer kiosk, pilates, massages and a cliff-hanging deck with one of the most insane coastal views around — which is great for when it's too cold for a swim.
+These days this heritage-listed beauty houses a killer kiosk, pilates, massages, and a cliff-hanging deck with one of the most insane coastal views around — which is great for when it's too cold for a swim.

 Shelly Beach Pool

 When you hit up Cronulla’s Shelly Beach Pool (not to be confused with Manly's Shelly Beach), you’ll be a stone’s throw from sprawling picnic areas and BBQs.
 Shelly Beach Pool offers a bit more seclusion compared to Cronulla’s other tidal pools and is surrounded by a rocky area, which generally works to hold big swell at bay.

 Newport Rock Pool